swilliams/management-philosophy/README.md

 # Manager Readme
-_Editorial note - “Manager Readme’s” suffers from a poor name.
+_Editorial note - “Manager Readme’s” suffers from a poor name in my opinion.
 They work when the manager describes their management philosophy — they are not meant to be rules for how to interact with a manager or how to treat/coddle them._

 ## My bio and some quirks
 Relevant links: